shopsys/shopsys/upgrade/UPGRADE-v9.1.0-dev.md

         - `getProductsByCategoryCount()` has been replaced by `getFilteredProductsByCategoryCount()`
         - `getProductsByBrand()` has been replaced by `getFilteredProductsByBrand()`
         - `getProductsByBrandCount()` has been replaced by `getFilteredProductsByBrandCount()`

+- add search of products and categories to FE API ([#2163](https://github.com/shopsys/shopsys/pull/2163))
+    - see #project-base-diff to update your project